 You will need to purchase an art journal.
 I recommend either the Strathmore Visual Journal Notebook or the Moleskine Watercolor Art Journal (any size).
 All other supplies will be provided with no extra materials fee.
-Feel free to bring any media (paper, magazine cutouts, photos) you wish to explore in the class, but it’s not necessary.
+Feel free to bring any media (paper, magazine cutouts, personal photos, etc.) you wish to class, but it’s not necessary.
 We will have plenty of choices!

 About Nicole Criona

 Nicole Criona designed the Art Journaling Workshop for writers after many years of finding the technique personally useful for her own creative writing and for winding down from long days of helping others with their writing and creativity.